Washington still faces key roster questions after addressing needs in draft and free agency

 Should Davis start alongside Jon Bostic and Cole Holcomb, Washington’s reserves include David Mayo, a free agent signing; Khaleke Hudson, a 2020 fifth-round pick who started two games as a rookie; Josh Harvey-Clemons, who played 35 games for Washington from 2017 to 2019 but opted out of the 2020 season; Justin Phillips, who signed a reserve/futures contract in January; and Jordan Kunaszyk and Jared Norris, both of whom played only special teams last year.

-Washington may add depth at the position, but additional changes could depend on its plan for Landon Collins.
-The 27-year-old strong safety is recovering from an Achilles’ tendon injury and could be asked to play linebacker, perhaps only on certain downs.
+Additional changes could depend on Washington’s plan for Landon Collins.
+The 27-year-old strong safety is recovering from an Achilles’ injury and could be asked to play linebacker, perhaps only on certain downs.
 Collins said on social media in March that a switch to linebacker is “not happening.”
 When Rivera was asked if the comment reflected the team’s stance, the coach said: “That was Landon.
 Again, our plan for Landon is to have him here and have him compete and have him be a part of what we’re doing going forward.”

 Who is Washington’s free safety?